With People and Society

 Quality and hygiene management in stores

-Our restaurants not only comply with food safety laws and regulations in each country and region where we operate, but also implement hygiene management based on the HACCP approach, an international hygiene management method.
-Because our group’s main menu item is sushi and we handle a lot of raw ingredients, hygiene management for employees engaged in cooking is particularly important.
-At Sushiro, our core business, we have implemented a “third-party handwashing verification” system to ensure all employees follow the correct handwashing procedures at key times, such as when entering the restaurant or after using the restroom.
-We have formulated a HACCP hygiene management plan to visualize hygiene management initiatives, including handwashing, and we raise awareness of these initiatives through employee training.
-In addition, all restaurants undergo hygiene inspections twice a year by an external organization to assess whether they are complying with the hygiene management plan.
-Our specialized department visits restaurants with low ratings and provides guidance on improvements, ensuring that all restaurants maintain a certain level of safety.
+In addition to complying with the food safety laws and regulations of the countries and regions in which we operate, our restaurants conduct hygiene management based on the HACCP concept, an internationally recognized hygiene management method.
+The Group’s core menu is sushi, and because we handle a lot of raw food, hygiene management for employees engaged in food preparation is particularly important.
+At our core business, Sushiro, we have implemented a “third-party hand-washing verification” system to ensure that all employees follow the correct procedure for washing their hands when entering the store, after using the restroom, and at other important times.
+The company has formulated a HACCP hygiene management plan to visualize the items to be addressed in hygiene management including washing hands and we ensure that all employees are informed through educational activities.
+Twice a year, an external hygiene inspection agency conducts a hygiene inspection of all stores to evaluate whether they are managed in accordance with the hygiene management plan.
+If a store receives a low evaluation, a specialized department of the company visits the store to provide guidance for improvement, thereby ensuring that all stores maintain a certain level of safety.

 Allergen and origin information